So you have decided to move to Australia. Great!

 You can apply online for a TFN after arriving in Australia.

-After you submit the application, your TFN will be sent within 28 days to the Australian address you have provided.
+After you apply, your TFN will arrive within 28 days to the Australian address you have provided.

 You can start a job while waiting for your Tax File Number.